Port Security Unit: War on Terror

-In addition to more recent operations around the world, PSUs were first deployed to the Persian Gulf during the Gulf War in 1990.
-They operated in Haiti during Operation Uphold Democracy in 1994, responded to Port-au-Prince immediately after the devastating 2010 earthquake, and responded to various natural disasters in the United States, such as Hurricane Maria and Hurricane Ida.
-In December 2000, PSU 309 from Port Clinton, Ohio was deployed to the Middle East to provide vital force protection for U.S. Navy assets following the attack on the USS Cole.
-In 2009, PSUs provided waterside security at the Presidential Inauguration and the G-20 Summit in Pittsburgh, PA.
+PSUs have played an active role during the war on terror and have been deployed on numerous operations such as Operation Noble Eagle, Operation Enduring Freedom, and Operation Iraqi Freedom.

-PSUs have played an active role during the War on Terror and have been deployed on numerous operations such as Operation Noble Eagle, Operation Enduring Freedom, and Operation Iraqi Freedom.
+In December 2000, PSU 309 from Port Clinton, Ohio, was deployed to the Middle East to provide vital force protection for U.S. Navy assets following the attack on the USS Cole.

-PSUs 309, 311, and 313 served in support of Operation Iraqi Freedom and operated under Naval Coastal Warfare Group One (NWCG 1).
-In March 2003, an amphibious force composed largely of British Royal Marines initiated an amphibious assault against Iraqi defenses on the Al Faw Peninsula, the location of many Iraqi oil facilities.
+PSUs 309, 311, and 313 served in support of Operation Iraqi Freedom and operated under Naval Coastal Warfare Group One (NCWG 1).
+In March 2003, an amphibious force, composed largely of British Royal Marines, initiated an amphibious assault against Iraqi defenses on the Al Faw Peninsula, the location of many Iraqi oil facilities.
 In the Battle of Al Faw, shortly after the oil terminals had been cleared of Iraqi troops, explosives, and weapons by Navy SEAL and Marine assault teams, PSUs 311 and 313 arrived to take control of the facilities.
-PSU boats met the U.S. Army's large landing craft Mechanicsville and formed up in close formation near it to complete their transit to the oil facilities.
-PSUs also helped secure and establish the beachhead for the USAV Mechanicsvilles beach landing, while a shoreside element of the PSU units reached the boat landing by convoy to help secure the port.
+PSU boats met the U.S. Army's large landing craft USAV Mechanicsville and formed up in close formation near it to complete their transit to the oil facilities.
+PSUs also helped secure and establish the beachhead for the USAV Mechanicsvilles beach landing.
+At the same time, a shoreside element of the PSU units reached the boat landing by convoy to help secure the port.
 They helped unload army vehicles and prepared for operations.
 While most of the coalition forces had secured the port earlier, snipers occasionally harassed the landing element and PSUs.